yian80413/yian80413/README.md

 - ⚡ Fun fact
   - **I have worked as a debt collector in a legal-tech company.**
-  - **I thought the icon of Ruby on Rails is a tenticle until I took a closer look while learning it**
+  - **I thought the icon of Ruby on Rails is a tenticle until I took a closer look while learning it.**

 - 🎮 I also like to play games on PS4 and PC, if you play Dota 2 or LoL, and you love games with rich story line(s) you have a warmer welcome from me😇